-- Headteacher / Deputy head /RE Coordinator / Father Mark
+- Headteacher / Deputy Head Teacher / Assistant Head Teachers / RE Coordinator / Father Liam

 - Class teacher

 - Children

+- Collective Worship Committee

 - Visitors

-In order to provide children with quality experiences of Collective Worship, teachers at

-St. Cuthbert's and St. Sebastian's will:
+In order to provide children with quality experiences of Collective Worship, teachers at St. Cuthbert's and St. Sebastian's will:

 - Ensure that the theme, focus, delivery, length and resources are appropriates to the interests, age range, backgrounds and abilities of learners (time: approximately one minute for each year of a child's life) - Set an appropriate atmosphere with a sense of order and occasion, including entry and exit (use of music / lighting) - Provide a focus using artefacts, candles, symbols etc - Respect the freedom of learners and staff in the invitation to prayer and worship - Ensure the possibility of conscious, active participation of all present